Find Teaching Schools

 Public Public vs. Private

 The total student population at University of Michigan - Flint is 6,829, of which 5,424 students are undergraduates and of those, 3,300 are full-time.
-The average graduation time for an undergraduate student at UM Flint is 4.8 years.
+The school has a student-to-faculty ratio of 14 to 1.

-Roughly 42% of students at UM Flint take out loans to pay for college.
-The average amount of student loans is $5,877 a year.
-The school reports a student loan default rate of 1.7% which is much lower than the average rate of 10.8%!
+Roughly 53% of students at UM Flint take out loans to pay for college.
+The typical student loan amount is $5,655 a year.
+The student loan default rate of 5.7% means most graduates are not struggling to pay off their loans.

 #14